pirsch-analytics/docs/docs/get-started/troubleshooting.md

 ![Developer Tools](../static/get-started/network-tab.png)

 If not, check the identification code and domain you've configured.
-Also make sure you haven't sent the **Do Not Track** (DNT) HTTP header, set the `disable_pirsch` option in your localStorage, or added the script to your site more than once.
+Also make sure you haven't set the `disable_pirsch` option in your localStorage, or added the script to your site more than once.

 ## Ensure That You Have Installed the Right Script